Matthew Bogdanos: Combatting Looting

+Prosecutions and repatriations of smuggled antiquities

 In 2006, he tried to form a New York task force to prosecute antiquities trafficking.
-He was initially rebuffed by his immediate bosses at the Manhattan District Attorney’s Office.
+He was initially rebuffed by his immediate bosses at the Manhattan District Attorney's Office.
 When Cyrus Vance Jr. became District Attorney in 2010, he authorized Bogdanos to prosecute antiquities trafficking, but with no additional resources assigned.
-For the next six years, he and Special Agent Brenton Easter, a federal agent with Homeland Security investigations, worked dozens of cases, including one of the largest seizures of stolen antiquities in U.S. history, more than 2600 idols valued at more than $143 million and seized from renowned New York dealer Subhash Kapoor who is on trial in India and awaiting extradition to New York.
+For the next six years, he and Special Agent Brenton Easter, a federal agent with Homeland Security investigations, worked dozens of cases, including one of the largest seizures of stolen antiquities in U.S. history, more than 2600 idols valued at more than $143 million and seized from New York dealer Subhash Kapoor who was convicted of trafficking in India.
 By 2017, Bogdanos and Easter were making so many antiquities trafficking cases, that Bogdanos was sleeping in his office.
-When supervisors alerted District Attorney Vance, he approved the creation of the first-of-its-kind Antiquities trafficking Unit consisting of prosecutors, federal agents, New York City detectives, and specialized analysts.
-Since then, the Unit has grown to 16 personnel.
+When supervisors alerted District Attorney Vance, he approved the creation of the first-of-its-kind Antiquities Trafficking Unit consisting of prosecutors, federal agents, New York City detectives, and specialized analysts.
+By 2023, the Unit had grown to 17 personnel.
 Since 2010, Bogdanos and his team have convicted a dozen traffickers, seized more than 4000 antiquities valued at more than $200 million, and repatriated more than 2000 antiquities to almost two dozen countries.
 Among the seizures was a golden first-century-B.C.
 Egyptian coffin that the Metropolitan Museum of Art had acquired for $4 million and was made famous when Kim Kardashian posed for a photo next to the coffin at the 2018 Met Gala.
+Stolen from Egypt in 2011 and smuggled to the United States with a false provenance, the Nedjemankh coffin was repatriated to Egypt in 2019.

+Other prosecutions

-As a Senior Trial Counsel in the District Attorney’s Office, Bogdanos still prosecutes homicides, what he describes as being “connected to the worst moment in people’s lives.”
+As a Senior Trial Counsel in the District Attorney's Office, Bogdanos still prosecutes homicides, what he describes as being "connected to the worst moment in people's lives."
 In 2015, Bogdanos successfully convicted pharmaceuticals executive Gigi Jordan for poisoning her 8-year-old autistic son, Jude, by forcing him to ingest hydrocodone, ambien, and Xanax, washing them down his throat with orange juice and vodka.
 Jordan was convicted of manslaughter and sentenced to 18 years in prison.
 In 2019, Bogdanos convicted Roderick Covlin of murdering his wealthy wife, Shele Covlin, for her money.
 Covlin tried to frame his 9-year-old daughter for the murder, but Bogdanos successfully disproved that defense.
 Covlin was sentenced to 25 years to life in prison.